ankan-mazumdar/StockMarketAnalytics-Prediction/README.md

-# Stock Market Kafka Real Time Data Engineering Project
+# StockMarketAnalytics-Prediction: A Comprehensive Data Engineering and Analysis Project

 ## Introduction
+In this project, you will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.

+complete demo video- https://youtu.be/K2oqsRCKh5w?si=3lybRtGOHGj4CH2g

+Try out the Deployed App

+https://stockmarketanalytics-prediction.streamlit.app/#stocksavvy-services

-In this project, you will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka. complete demo video- https://youtu.be/K2oqsRCKh5w?si=3lybRtGOHGj4CH2g Try out the Deployed App https://stockmarketanalytics-prediction.streamlit.app/#stocksavvy-services We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.
+We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

 ## Architecture
 <img src="Architecture.jpg">

-# StockMarketAnalytics-Prediction: A Comprehensive Data Engineering and Analysis Project

 ## Introduction